Otterdays/GifMaker/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License** - see the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT**: This software is proprietary and confidential.
+You may NOT reproduce, distribute, modify, or create derivative works without explicit written permission from AfyKirby1.
+Personal use only.

 ## 🙏 Acknowledgments